neptune46/blob-image/README.md

 # preproc-image
-A tiny library for pre-processing image before sending to neural network
+A tiny library for pre-processing image before sending to neural network to training or inference

 ## introduction